Friendship Heights station: History

 The station opened on August 25, 1984.
-Its opening coincided with the completion of 6.8 mi of rail northwest of the Van Ness–UDC station and the opening of the Bethesda, Grosvenor, Medical Center and Tenleytown stations.
+Its opening coincided with the completion of 6.8 mi of rail northwest of the Van Ness–UDC station and the opening of the Bethesda, Grosvenor, Medical Center, and Tenleytown stations.

-To enable Metro to perform train turnarounds south of Grosvenor-Strathmore, a diamond crossover exists just north of the station.
-Occasionally, during rush hours (for schedule adjustments) or during track maintenance, trains terminate here.
-When this happens, trains offload their passengers on the Shady Grove-bound track, exit the station, switch direction just north of the interlocking, and then run through the interlocking to the Glenmont (towards downtown)-bound track.

 Station layout

-This station uses the four-coffer arch design found at most underground stations on the western side of the Red Line.
-Unlike its many counterparts such as Van Ness-UDC and Tenleytown-AU, the station's walls are more rounded.
-Friendship Heights is the only station in the system with this design that has mezzanines at both ends of the platform.
+The Friendship Heights station uses the four-coffer arch design found at most underground stations on the western side of the Red Line, but it is the only Metro station with this design that has mezzanines at both ends of the platform.
+The station's walls are more rounded than counterparts such as Van Ness-UDC and Tenleytown-AU.

-The station is one of 11 stations in the system constructed with rock tunneling and is accordingly deeper than most stations in the system.
+It is one of 11 Metro stations constructed with rock tunneling and is accordingly deeper than most other stations.
 Its platform is more than 100 ft below its north entrance.
 The escalator has a length of 130 ft and rises 65 ft feet above the mezzanine level.
 The escalator ride from the common room at the north entrance to the mezzanine level takes roughly a minute and a half.

-Two of its five exits sit on the Maryland side of Western Avenue, whereas the other three exit into the District.
-At the Western Avenue entrance, four separate street entrances come together in an upper mezzanine, allowing riders to access a set of three escalators that go to the platform.
-One entrance is located at a side entrance to the lobby of an entrance to the C-level of Mazza Gallerie that has access to Western Avenue.
-Another entrance offers direct access to Chevy Chase Pavilion.
-The newest entrance, located off Wisconsin Avenue next to The Shops at Wisconsin Place, opened between 2011 and 2022, replacing an earlier entrance that led directly into a Hecht's.
-The new entrance is located across Wisconsin Avenue from the station's main entrance, which surfaces in a large bus depot underneath the Chevy Chase Metro Building.
-A second entrance, at the intersection of Wisconsin Avenue and Jenifer Street NW, is elevator-only, with four high-speed elevators servicing the station's south mezzanine.
+The station has entrances to both its northern and southern ends.
+The southern end is served by a bank of four high-speed elevators that connect the south mezzanine to a street-level exit at Wisconsin Avenue and Jenifer Street NW, which was built in 1985.
+At the northern end, five street entrances come together in an upper mezzanine, leading to a set of three escalators to the platform.
+Three of these entrances are on the Maryland side of Western Avenue, including an elevator, and two are on the District side.
+The station's main entrance surfaces in a bus depot underneath the Chevy Chase Metro Building.
+Another comes from a side entrance to the lobby of an entrance to the former C-level of Mazza Gallerie.
+Another goes to Chevy Chase Pavilion.
+The northern elevator is at street level.
+The newest entrance, located off Wisconsin Avenue next to The Shops at Wisconsin Place, opened between 2011 and 2022, replacing an earlier entrance that led into a Hecht's.